redwoodjs/redwood/docs/docs/auth/dbauth.md

 `client` gives you access to four functions for working with WebAuthn:

-* `client.isSupported()`: return sa Promise which returns a boolean for whether or not WebAuthn is supported in the browser
+* `client.isSupported()`: returns a Promise which resolves to a boolean—whether or not WebAuthn is supported in the current browser browser
 * `client.isEnabled()`: returns a boolean for whether the user currently has a `webAuthn` cookie, which means this device has been registered already and can be used for login
 * `client.register()`: returns a Promise which gets options from the server, presents the prompt to scan your fingerprint/face, and then sends the result up to the server.
-It will either return successfully or throw an error.
-This is used when the user has not registered this device yet (`client.isEnabled()` returns `false`)
+It will either resolve successfully with an object `{ verified: true }` or throw an error.
+This function is used when the user has not registered this device yet (`client.isEnabled()` returns `false`).
 * `client.authenticate()`: returns a Promise which gets options from the server, presents the prompt to scan the user's fingerprint/face, and then sends the result up to the server.
-It will either return successfully or throw an error.
+It will either resolve successfully with an object `{ verified: true }` or throw an error.
 This should be used when the user has already registered this device (`client.isEnabled()` returns `true`)